jcjollant/gakneeboard/documentation/requirements/skyvector.md

 Once this HTML page is fetched, we should parse its content and record the airport data in the 'airports' table with a 'skyvector' source
 If this airport search is not known by skyvector (see unsuccessful search below), we should mark this airport as unknonw in the database

+## Implementation directions
+SkyVector service should implement AirportDataSource.
+Airport Service should identify SkyVector as the service when Adip is not a good fit but the code is 4 characters long.

 ## Examples
 ### Successful skyvector search output
 The example below shows the initial search query for airport code SUDU and the resulting 301 which contains the HTML location of interest